Ultimate Guide to the 2023 H-1B Lottery & Petition Processes

 STEP 1: H-1B Lottery Process

-USCIS opens the registration process on March 01.
+USCIS opens the registration process in March.
+Note - the dates may vary but the registration is open for a few days so you don't need to panic.
 At this time, the attorney that is representing the employer (and not the employee) will work with the company's point of contact (HR manager or Hiring Manager) to register the company and employee for the H-1B lottery.

 Note - if the company has never been registered for the lottery before, then the attorney needs to first register the company with the Department of Labor (DOL) and register it for the lottery after registration confirmation from the DOL.
 The DOL's registration confirmation takes a few days.

-USCIS runs the lottery on March 31 and starts sending out communication the same day to companies whose employees have been selected for the lottery.
+If USCIS receives more than 85,000 registrations, the agency will run the lottery on March 31 and starts sending out communication the same day to companies whose employees have been selected for the lottery.
+If, however, USCIS receives 85,000 or fewer registrations then everyone who registered for the lottery will be selected.

 Note - the point of contact and the attorney get confirmations from USCIS only for the employees that have been selected.
 If no employee is selected in the lottery for a particular company, no communication is sent out.